seriva/container-test/Readme.md

 `http://127.0.0.1:8080/hello`

-Which will return the following JSON message:
+This will return the following JSON message:

 ```shell
 {